 These numbers are high level estimates based on scheme level calculations and depend on several key assumptions.

 The impact on employers' funding arrangements will likely be dampened by the funding arrangements they have in place.
-However, if the judgement is upheld then there will be unavoidable upward pressure on contributions in future years.
+However, the implementation of the remedy will result in unavoidable upward pressure on contributions in future years.